‘Furiosa,’ ‘Garfield’ lead slowest Memorial Day box office in decades

 “Furiosa” was never expected to join the $100 million opener club, which Warner Bros. released on 3,804 screens in the U.S. and Canada.
 But it was supposed to have a slightly stronger showing in the $40 million range over its first four days.
 That would have been more in line with its predecessor, “Mad Max: Fury Road,” which opened to $45.4 million in May 2015.
 “Fury Road,” starring Charlize Theron and Tom Hardy, went on to gross nearly $380 million worldwide.

 This new origin story in which Taylor-Joy plays a younger version of Theron’s character had a lot of things going for it, too, including strong reviews out of the just-wrapped Cannes Film Festival (it has an 89% on Rotten Tomatoes) and a splashy international press tour with many buzzy premiere looks from Taylor-Joy.
+Internationally, it made $33.3 million adding up to a $58.9 million global launch.
 With a reported $168 million production budget, not accounting for marketing and promotion, “Furiosa” has a long road to profitability.

+“The Garfield Movie,” meanwhile, was more modestly budgeted, at a reported $60 million and is being looked at as a solid launch for the franchise.
+It previously opened internationally and has earned over $66 million to date.
+Its domestic launch far surpassed the first weekends of previous attempts at Garfield movies.

-Earlier this week, the industry trade The Hollywood Reporter asked “ what happened to the $100 million opener? ” Notably, 2023 has had none yet.
+This all adds up to a summer moviegoing season that will not only fall short of a normal $4 billion stretch but may even struggle to reach $3 billion.
+Earlier this week, the industry trade The Hollywood Reporter asked “ what happened to the $100 million opener? ” Notably, 2024 has had none yet.
 The biggest of the year was “Dune: Part Two,” which opened to $82.5 million and went on to earn over $711 million worldwide.

+“Moviegoing begets moviegoing,” Derarabedian said.
+“Every studio is rooting for every other studio to have a big hit."

 The lack of a recent runaway hit just puts more pressure on the upcoming films to make up the slack.
 Still on the way are a slew of potential blockbusters like Paramount’s “A Quiet Place: Day One” (June 27), Universal’s “Despicable Me 4” (July 3) and “ Twisters ” (July 19) and two heavy-hitters from Disney: “Inside Out 2” (June 14) and “ Deadpool & Wolverine ” (July 26).